|

 children not receiving care until it is too late.
 Researchers at the

-Massachusetts General Hospital (MGH) in Boston are conducting a clinical trial
+Massachusetts General Hospital (MGH) in Boston are conducting a clinical

-expensive for widespread use, however, and Whalen Biomedical is developing a
+too expensive for widespread use, however, and Whalen Biomedical is developing a

 device to generate the gas from room air, making it available in unlimited

 quantity and at low cost.
-In cooperation with the MGH, we are seeking a Federal

 Please contact us for more information.